Mhastuurhah/zero_day/README.md

 Having a virtual machine on your local computer is better.

-This is me testing Vagrant (vm) from my local machine to push my work to github to see if it works.
+Testing Vagrant from my local machine to push my work to GitHub to see if it works.